EmmanuelPintelas/Handling-Extremely-Large-Images-for-Deep-Learning-projects/README.md

 # Handling-Extremely-Large-Images
-Loading Extremely Large Images e.g. 100000x100000 is an issue when need to load them, preprocess, and train a Deep Learning model.
+Loading Extremely Large Images e.g. 100.000 x 100.000 is an issue when need to load them, preprocess, and train a Deep Learning model.
 Also, common resizing tools like cv2 lead to huge info loss being slow and unable to resize in such scales.
 In this project we aim to provide a viable solution and adress these issues, accelerating the resizing procedure time for such images.